Subtitles and Transcript

 24:11 So, how about "humanist"?
 This has the advantage of a worldwide network of well-organized associations and journals and things already in place.
 My problem with it is only its apparent anthropocentrism.
 One of the things we've learned from Darwin is that the human species is only one among millions of cousins, some close, some distant.

-24:35 but that also has problems of confusion, because Darwin would have thought naturalist -- "Naturalist" means, of course, as opposed to "supernaturalist" -- and it is used sometimes -- Darwin would have been confused by the other sense of "naturalist," which he was, of course, and I suppose there might be others who would confuse it with "nudism".
+24:33 And there are other possibilities, like "naturalist," but that also has problems of confusion, because Darwin would have thought naturalist -- "Naturalist" means, of course, as opposed to "supernaturalist" -- and it is used sometimes -- Darwin would have been confused by the other sense of "naturalist," which he was, of course, and I suppose there might be others who would confuse it with "nudism".

-25:16 is simply "non-theist."
+25:13 I think the best of the available alternatives for "atheist" is simply "non-theist."
 It lacks the strong connotation that there's definitely no God, and it could therefore easily be embraced by teapot or tooth-fairy agnostics.
 It's completely compatible with the God of the physicists.
 When atheists like Stephen Hawking and Albert Einstein use the word "God," they use it of course as a metaphorical shorthand for that deep, mysterious part of physics which we don't yet understand.
 "Non-theist" will do for all that, yet unlike "atheist," it doesn't have the same phobic, hysterical responses.
 But I think, actually, the alternative is to grasp the nettle of the word "atheism" itself, precisely because it is a taboo word, carrying frissons of hysterical phobia.
 Critical mass may be harder to achieve with the word "atheist" than with the word "non-theist," or some other non-confrontational word.
 But if we did achieve it with that dread word "atheist" itself, the political impact would be even greater.

 26:27 Now, I said that if I were religious, I'd be very afraid of evolution -- I'd go further: I would fear science in general, if properly understood.
 And this is because the scientific worldview is so much more exciting, more poetic, more filled with sheer wonder than anything in the poverty-stricken arsenals of the religious imagination.
 As Carl Sagan, another recently dead hero, put it, "How is it that hardly any major religion has looked at science and concluded, 'This is better than we thought!
 The universe is much bigger than our prophet said, grander, more subtle, more elegant'?
 Instead they say, 'No, no, no!
 My god is a little god, and I want him to stay that way.'
 A religion, old or new, that stressed the magnificence of the universe as revealed by modern science, might be able to draw forth reserves of reverence and awe hardly tapped by the conventional faiths."

 27:58 If you're one of them, and of course many of you may not be, but if you are one of them, I'm asking you to stop being polite, come out, and say so.
 And if you happen to be rich, give some thought to ways in which you might make a difference.
 The religious lobby in this country is massively financed by foundations -- to say nothing of all the tax benefits -- by foundations, such as the Templeton Foundation and the Discovery Institute.
 We need an anti-Templeton to step forward.
 If my books sold as well as Stephen Hawking's books, instead of only as well as Richard Dawkins' books, I'd do it myself.

 28:42 People are always going on about, "How did September the 11th change you?"

 28:57 Thank you very much.
-(Applause)